craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 - XXX

 #### Bottled Thunderstorm
 > A large glass bottle in which dark grey clouds swirl and flash bright with lightning.
+Topped with a pointed metal cap.

-Stores up to (G * 2) charges of lightning.
-When stored outside in a thunderstorm, the bottle regains 1d3 charges.
+Holds up to (G * 5) charges.
+As an action, you may spend up to 5 charges and target a creature you can see within 60'.
+When you do,

 **Ingredients**;
 - XXX